5 tips for active listening in schools: try BUILD

 I: Interrupting

-Are you interrupting?
+Are you often interrupting?
 Interrupting someone can be frustrating for them and make it seem like what you have to say is more important than what the other person is saying.

 L: Look at them